 const posts = await getFeedsPosts();

-const feed = await postsTofeed(posts);
+const feed = await postsToFeed(posts);

 res.setHeader("Content-Type", "text/xml; charset=utf-8");